xcart/xcart-docs/_pages/devs_en/basics/itemslist_introduction_--_showing_products_on_a_page/itemslist_options_in_customer_area.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-01-12 00:00'
 title: ItemsList options in customer area
 identifier: ref_uW8ghAid
-updated_at: 2015-01-12 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Developer docs
+published: true
+order: 100
 ---
 ## Introduction

 This article is in advanced explanation of how to use {% link "ItemsLists in customer area" ref_MRidEzuz %}.
-It explains how to enable/disable pagination, sorting options, display options etc.
+It explains how to enable/disable pagination, apply some sorting or display options, etc.

 ## Table of Contents